Search Jean Hailes

 What causes this type of period pain?

 Natural chemicals known as ‘prostaglandins’ are produced in the body.
-They are responsible for period pain linked to primary dysmenorrhoea.
+They do several jobs and are responsible for period pain linked to primary dysmenorrhoea.

 These contractions help to shed the lining of the uterus, and this in turn becomes menstrual fluid.
 However, in cases of period pain, the contractions are strong and painful, and the blood flow to the area is reduced.

-Women with primary dysmenorrhoea tend to have increased levels of prostaglandins, causing the contractions to be stronger and more painful.
+Those with primary dysmenorrhoea tend to have increased levels of prostaglandins, causing the contractions to be stronger and more painful.
 Doctors still don’t know why this happens to some people and not others.

 How can you feel better?